Goldington Power Station: History

-Facilities
+Specification and operation

 The site at Goldington was chosen because it was remote from built-up areas; was adjacent to a railway for the delivery of coal and the disposal of ash; and was close to an ample water source for cooling the plant.
 The site was liable to flooding from the River Great Ouse therefore the area was raised in level prior to construction of the power station.
 Reinforced concrete piles were used for load-bearing areas.

-The power station was designed and constructed over the period 1951-58.
 The consultants were Sir Alexander Gibb & Partners and Merz & McLellan.
 The principal civil engineering contractors were Mitchell Construction Co.
 Ltd., Bierrum and Partners Ltd, and Film Cooling Towers Ltd. The first generator was commissioned in June 1955, then September 1955, November 1956, December 1956, June 1957 and the final set in March 1958.

+The power station had an installed electricity generating capacity of 180 MW and comprised six 30 MW British Thomson-Houston turbo-alternators.
+The six 300,000 lb/hr Clarke Chapman boilers burning pulverised coal – up to 250 tonnes an hour - at a pressure of 600 psi (41.4 bar) and 454 °C. In 1961 the thermal efficiency of the station was 26.56 per cent.